SMarquis85/C19-TXTEditor/README.md

 https://rocky-thicket-31570-689644e45c40.herokuapp.com/

-At this time, there's an error when trying to push my assigment to Heroku.
+At this time, there's an error when trying to push my assignment to Heroku.
 (It only works locally. (http://localhost:3000/))

 ## Screenshots: